-In closings occurring in August, September and October of 2019, we issued an aggregate of 909,209 shares of our common stock and warrants to purchase an aggregate of up to the same number of additional shares of common stock pursuant to closings under securities purchase agreements.
-Total proceeds from the sales of common stock and warrants was approximately \$3.2 million, of this approximately \$240,000 was received from officers and directors of the Company.
-The warrants issued under these purchase agreements are exercisable for a period of five years from the date of issuance at an initial exercise price of \$4.00 per share.
+During May and June 2020, the Company issued an aggregate of 437,000 shares of common stock and warrants to purchase an aggregate of up to the same number of additional shares of common stock pursuant to securities purchase agreements.
+The net proceeds were approximately \$1.7 million of this approximately \$90,000 was received from officers and directors of the Company.
+The warrants are exercisable for a period of five years from the date of issuance at an initial exercise price of \$6.00.